This is the data privacy notice of Akiko Design Limited.

 6. International transfers

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by implementing safeguards.
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by implementing safeguards.

-Please contact our data representative if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact our data representative if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 7. Data security